Marriage Law Information

 Banns and Common Marriage Licences: evidence of nationality

-Where an application for banns or for a Common Marriage Licence is made by any couple wishing to marry in church, after 2nd March 2015 both parties should provide evidence of their nationality.
-Usually this will be a passport or (for some European citizens) national identity card.
+Where an application for banns or for a Common Marriage Licence is made by any couple wishing to marry in church, both parties must provide evidence of their nationality.
+Usually this will be a passport (an EU national identity card is no longer acceptable evidence).
 Clergy will advise couples on the exact requirements.
 Guidance for the clergy is found in the General Register Office’s ‘Guidebook for the Clergy’, including a flow-chart to help clergy establish whether a person who does not have a current British Passport is a British National.
-If the bride and groom do not both produce evidence that they are both British/European nationals, the couple will need to apply for Superintendent Registrar’s Certificates.
+If the bride and groom do not both produce evidence that they are both UK/Irish nationals or have (Pre-)Settled Status under the EU Settlement Scheme, the couple will need to apply for a Superintendent Registrar’s Marriage Schedule.

 Banns and Common Marriage Licences: Special Provisions

 Where there is a parish with no parish church, or where there is a parish church which does not have a service every Sunday, or the parish church is temporarily closed for repairs, the parish can be treated as part of any adjoining parish, so that banns may be called in the church of any adjoining parish and the marriage solemnised there.
-The provisions also apply to Common Marriage Licences, and (for non-European nationals only) Superintendent Registrar’s Certificates.
+The provisions also apply to Common Marriage Licences, and (for non-UK/Irish nationals or non-(Pre-)Settled Status holders only) Superintendent Registrar’s Marriage Schedules.

 Where there is a parish which is part of a benefice which has multiple parishes, it is possible for the Bishop to make an order under Paragraph 12(4) of Schedule 3 of the Mission and Pastoral Measure 2011, specifying where banns may be called and marriages solemnised in a multi-parish benefice.
 This means that the Bishop’s order will permit any person living within the benefice to have banns called in, and be married in, any parish church within the benefice.